xy2z/PineDocs/CONTRIBUTING.md

 Pull requests are a great help.
 They should remain focused in scope and avoid containing unrelated commits.

-Any pull request should be based on the `develop` branch.
-We will not consider pull requests made to master.
+Any pull request should be based on the `master` branch.

 ## Coding style